raghavendravnilogal/wafer-fault-detection-using-ML/README.md

      Clustering: KMeans algorithm is used to create clusters in the preprocessed data.
 The optimum number of clusters is selected

+### Deployment
+Built cicd pipeline using circleci and deployed the code on heroku

 ## app link : https://waferdefaultusingml.herokuapp.com/